Tom Heinsohn: Boston Celtics (1956–1965)

-Heinsohn was part of a Celtics squad that won eight NBA titles in nine years, including seven in a row between 1959 and 1965.
+Heinsohn was part of a Celtics squad that won eight NBA titles in nine years, including seven in a row between 1959 and 1965, leading the team in scoring from 1960 to 1962 averaging 20+ PPG each of those seasons.
 In NBA history, only teammates Russell and Sam Jones won more championship rings during their playing careers, and Heinsohn's streak of going to the NBA Finals each season of his nine-year career is unmatched.
+Heinsohn was also the first in NBA history to score 1,000 points in the NBA Finals.
 Heinsohn retired after nine seasons due to a foot injury.

 During his playing career, Heinsohn was named to six All-Star teams.
 On the day his teammate and fellow Holy Cross Crusader Bob Cousy retired, Heinsohn scored his 10,000th career point.
-His number 15 was retired by the Celtics in 1965.
+His number 15 was retired by the Celtics in 1966.

 Off the court, Heinsohn played an important leadership role in the NBA Players Association.
-He was the association's second president (following founding president Bob Cousy), and was instrumental in the league's acceptance of a pension plan for players following a showdown at the All-Star game in 1964, in which the All-Star players, led by Heinsohn, threatened to strike.
+He was the association's second president from 1958-1966, following founding president Bob Cousy, and was instrumental in the league's acceptance of a pension plan for players following a showdown at the All-Star game in 1964, in which the All-Star players, led by Heinsohn, threatened to strike.